-Running a business can be stressful and especially in times of so much uncertainty.
+Running a business can be stressful, especially in times of uncertainty.
 Here are a few tips to help you stay on track and preserve your business profitability.

 1. Focus on cost management

-Unless you’re making a decent profit margin, pushing for more sales can be pointless.
+Pushing for more sales can be pointless unless you’re making a decent profit margin.
 While there is a benefit to attempting to grow your sales, it can typically mean additional costs.
-However, when you reduce your expenses by 1-2%, it will flow directly to your bottom line.
+However, reducing your expenses by 1-2% will flow directly to your bottom line.
 To protect your profit margin, consider cost management as necessary as your sales.